jadecobra/python_tdd_exercises/source/truth_table/projects/elevator.rst

     def elevator(doors_clear, number_pushed):
         if not number_pushed:
-            return 'OFF'
+            return 'NOT MOVE'

-        return 'ON'
+        return 'MOVE'

   this is what happens when the ``elevator`` :ref:`function<what is a function?>` is called

-  - it returns :red:`'OFF'` if the button for the floor is :red:`NOT pushed`
+  - it returns :red:`'NOT MOVE'` if the button for the floor is :red:`NOT pushed`
-  - it returns :green:`'ON'` if the above condition is not met
+  - it returns :green:`'MOVE'` if the above condition is not met

 ----